BK01/ols-devkit/pav/instructions.md

-## BC Physical Address Viewer (KML) — Deprecated
+## BC Physical Address Viewer (KML/KMZ) — Deprecated

-The **KML Application - BC Physical Address Viewer (BC PAV) has been deprecated**, is no longer maintained or supported, and will be retired on March 31, 2026.
+The **BC Physical Address Viewer (BC PAV) has been deprecated**, is no longer maintained or supported, and will be retired on March 31, 2026.

 ---

 ### Downloading Instructions

-If you wish to download a copy of the BC PAV in KMZ format (packaged with icons):
+If you wish to download a copy of the BC PAV in **KMZ** format (packaged with icons):

 1. Open the following link in a new browser tab:
    <https://github.com/bcgov/ols-devkit/blob/gh-pages/pav/BCGov_Physical_Address_Viewer.kmz>